There are plenty of reasons to install your own:

 Materials: Water supply pipes; Shutoff valve; Pipe for temperature and pressure relief valve; Teflon tape; Mixing or anti-scald device (optional); Pressure reducing valve (optional); Thermal expansion tank (optional); Construction channel or wood blocking (optional)

-Second, unlike the old water heater, the water inlet and outlet lines on some electric hybrid water heaters may be located on the side of the unit instead of on top.
+Second, unlike the old water heater, the water inlet and outlet lines on some heat pump hybrid water heaters may be located on the side of the unit instead of on top.
 You will need longer supply lines to reach the inlet and outlet.
 Use solid pipe and flexible pipe connections if they are permissible according to local code.
 These do not require soldering, clamps, unions, or glue.
 Use Teflon tape on all threaded connections.

 Do not reuse the old piping — it’s not worth the risk of leaks.